weixiang-smart/P-HER/README.md

 # P-HER
-The code of paper "Trajectory Progress-based Prioritizing and Intrinsic Reward Mechanism for Robust Training of Robotic Manipulations" submitted to T-ASE.\
+The code of paper "Trajectory Progress-based Prioritizing and Intrinsic Reward Mechanism for Robust Training of Robotic Manipulations".\
 Our code is developed based on [OpenAI Baselines](https://github.com/openai/baselines)

 ## Video of simulation and real-world experiments